lightningfastcomputing/ThorFork-Mining-Game/README.md

 sudo apt install gdb

-sudo apt-get install libsdl2-2.0-0 (this will install SDL2 system-wide)
+sudo apt-get install libsdl2-2.0-0

+sudo apt-get install libsdl2-image-2.0-0

 # Future Plans
 The game is extremely primitive with a hardcoded physics engine only applying to the player character and primitive graphics.